Buzzfeed Chairman Ken Lerer to step down

 Lerer, who co-founded news magazine Huffington Post, is also a managing partner at venture capital fund Lerer Hippeau www.lererhippeau.com/team.

-Earlier this year, Buzzfeed said it was cutting 15% of jobs, as it seeks to reorient itself in a shifting digital media landscape, according to the Wall Street Journal.
+Earlier this year, Buzzfeed said it was cutting 15% of jobs, as it seeks to reorient itself in a shifting digital media landscape, according to the Wall Street Journal here.
+(Reporting by Vibhuti Sharma in Bengaluru Editing by Saumyadeb Chakrabarty)